jhong16/My-Github-Page/index.md

 My name is Ji hann Hong.

-I am a software engineer with >4 years of experience.
-I began in the security domain but have rapidly expanded interests and expertise in full stack development.
+I have been a software engineer since 2021.
+I began in the security domain, building applications for directory services, vulnerability lifecycles, and primarily, authentication services.
+Over time, I have broadened my interests into full stack development, mainly through self-exploration after work and exercises like homelabbing.
+My goal is to share my latest interests and work in building and using various aspects of AI applications including domain knowledge modeling and better domain knowledge retrieval.

 ## Latest News